i319755/quoteframework/readme.md

 ```

 ## Properties

-The easeist way to change the style of FancyQuote is using the parameter style in your HTML file.
+If you feel like changing the looks of FancyQuote, than the easeist way to change the style of FancyQuote is using the parameter style in your HTML file.
 Also make a var style wich can contain alot of options.

 Paste this script into your HTML file.
 ```Javascript